B.A. in Psychology

 - Central Courses: These courses are not only the major areas of psychological science and practice, but they also act as a prerequisite for an advanced seminar.

 - Advanced Topic Seminars enable students to examine in depth specific areas of research or practice in the sub-disciplines of psychology, with a focus on readings and discussion in the scientific literature of the field.
 Topics vary yearly and are chosen based on recent developments in the field, faculty research interests and students’ needs.

 A wide range of supervised experiences—both in the field and in the laboratory—are available to students.

-» View the B.A. in Psychology plan of study
+» View course requirements for the B.A. in Psychology program

 » Admissions requirements